Cornu aspersum: Distribution

 Its increasing non-native distribution includes parts of Europe, such as Bohemia in the Czech Republic since 2008.
 It is present in Australia, New Zealand, North America, Costa Rica and southern South America.
 It was introduced to Southern Africa as a food animal by Huguenots in the 18th century, and into California as a food animal in the 1850s; it is now a notorious agricultural pest in both regions, especially in citrus groves and vineyards.
 Many jurisdictions have quarantines for preventing the importation of the snail in plant matter.

 A number of North African endemic forms and subspecies have been described on the basis of shell characters.
 Cornu aspersum aspersum, in French commonly called the "petit gris", is native to the Mediterranean area and Western Europe, but has been spread widely elsewhere.
-The name Cornu aspersum maximum has been applied to a large form kept in heliculture (in French commonly called the "gros gris"), but this is genetically distinct from large Algerian forms earlier given this name.
+The name Cornu aspersum maximum has been applied to a large form kept in heliciculture (in French commonly called the "gros gris"), but this is genetically distinct from large Algerian forms earlier given this name.